bereket-tadesse/CWRU-Express-Checkout-React_App/README.md

   - **style.css:** Stylesheet for the application.
 - **.gitignore:** Configuration file to exclude certain files and directories from version control.

+## Getting Started

-## Follow these steps to set up and run the CWRU Express Checkout React application:
+Follow these steps to set up and run the CWRU Express Checkout React application:

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Navigate to the project directory using the terminal.
+2. Navigate to the project directory using the terminal.
-Install dependencies using npm install.
+3. Install dependencies using `npm install`.
-Configure Firebase by updating the credentials in firebase.js.
+4. Configure Firebase by updating the credentials in `firebase.js`.
-Run the application using npm start.
+5. Run the application using `npm start`.

-Firebase Integration
+## Firebase Integration
 This application utilizes Firebase for authentication.
 Ensure that you have a Firebase project set up and update the configuration in firebase.js with your Firebase credentials.